Active Brownian particles can mimic the pattern of the substrate: Model

-\bf{Numerical Details} : \normalfont{We have performed numerical integration of our model using Euler's numerical methods to solve eqs. \ref{eq : 8}, \ref{eq : 9}, \ref{eq : 10}, \ref{eq : 11}.
+\bf{Numerical Details} : \normalfont{We have performed numerical integration of CG model using Euler's numerical integration method to solve eqs. \ref{eq : 8}, \ref{eq : 9}, \ref{eq : 10}, \ref{eq : 11}.
 We randomly initialized density $\rho$ and polarization ${\bf p}$ and calculated the orientation averaged flux ${\bf J}$ as given in eq. \ref{eq : 10} and matrix flux ${\bf M}$ as given in eq. \ref{eq : 11}.
-Then the density $\rho$ is updated by inserting ${\bf J}$ into eq. \ref{eq : 8} and similarly the polarization ${\bf p}$ is updated by inserting ${\bf M}$ into eq. \ref{eq : 9}.
-The step size we considered are $dx = dy = 1.0$ and $dt = 0.01$.
-We started with mean value of density $\rho_0 = 0.5$ and it remains constant throughout the simulation.
-The system is studied in one and two-dimensions.
-We considered the length of the system $L=128$.
-The total simulation time is $150000$.
-The periodic boundary conditions (PBC) is used in all the direction/s.
-The inhomogeneous activity on the substrate is introduced through \\ (i) the Bivariate-Gaussian distribution with parameters $\mu_x, \mu_y, \sigma, v_0$ \ref{eq:lambda} \cite{genz2009computation}.
+Then the density $\rho$ is updated by inserting ${\bf J}$ into eq. \ref{eq : 8} and similarly the polarization ${\bf p}$ is updated by inserting ${\bf M}$ into eq. \ref{eq : 9}. {We define the smallest length scale as $l= \frac{v_o}{D_r}$ and time scale $\tau = {D_r}^{-1}$.
+All the lengths and times are measured in multiple of them.
+The step size we considered are $dx = dy = 1.0 l$ and $dt = 0.01 \tau$.
+All the results are also checked for smaller step size $dx = dy = 0.5$ and we found the same results.
+Hence there is no ambiguity with respect to step size of integration and discontinuity of the inhomogeneous profile.} We started with mean value of density $\rho_0 = 0.5$ and it remains constant throughout the simulation.
+The system is studied in two-dimensions.
+We first give the details of parameter for CG model.
+We considered the length of the system $L=512 l$.
+The total simulation time is $2 \times 10^5 \tau$.
+The periodic boundary conditions (PBC) is used in both directions.
+The inhomogeneous activity on the substrate is introduced through following four symmetric shapes of activity on the substrate with the maximum intensity, $v_o$ of the distribution: \\ (i) {\em Step Function Shape}: We first introduced the step function distribution of activity on the substrate such that

-$\mu_x,\mu_y$ are the mean along $x$ and $y$ directions respectively.
-In our case, it is the center of the system, so $\mu_x$ = $\mu_y$ = $\mu$ = 0. $\sigma_x$ = $\sigma_y$ = $\sigma = \frac{1}{4} L$ represents variance along $x$ and $y$ directions. $x$ and $y$ in eq. \ref{eq:lambda}, represents $x$ and $y$ coordinates in the system. $v_o$ determines the maximum intensity of the distribution.\\ (ii) We also introduced uniform flat distribution of activity on the substrate such that

-In eq. \ref{uniform}, $v_o$ is a constant number that decides the activity inside the distribution. $r_o$ = $\frac{1}{4} L$.
-We have a constant value for activity inside the uniform distribution and a discontinuous boundary between the active and inactive regions in the uniform distribution.
-The system is studied for various intensities $v_o=$ $0.5$, $1.0$, $1.5$ and $2.0$ of the Gaussian and uniform distributions.
+We have a constant value for activity inside the circular region of radius $r_o$ = $\frac{1}{4} L$ and discontinuous at the boundary between the active and inactive regions in the step distribution. \\